ICRA-2020/traj_gen_vis/README.md

 ## 3.2 Simulation with gazebo

-This package provides a simulation environment employing wonderful package "rotors_simulator".
-There, the chaser is equipped with vision-sensor where you can check the actual capture of the target.
-In contrast to the *without gazebo*  mode, the initial spawn pose of the chaser   should be set with the arguments **chaser_x** , **chaser_y**.
+This package provides a simulation environment by employing  package "rotors_simulator".
+There, the chaser is equipped with vision-sensor (vi-sensor) where you can check the actual capture of the target.
+In contrast to the [*without gazebo*  mode](#without), the initial spawn pose of the chaser   should be set with the arguments **chaser_x** , **chaser_y**.

 ```
 roslaunch auto_chaser simulation_with_gazebo.launch